Exploring The APA Code of Ethics

 Looking for a qualified, experienced mental health professional?

-History of the APA Code of Ethics
+APA Code of Ethics history

 The American Psychological Association (APA) was founded in 1892 by psychology professor G. Stanley Hall and a group of like-minded early psychologists.
 By the 1940s, psychology was in a significant period of growth.
 Psychologists were responsible for evaluating the mental health of young men drafted into World War II and treating the mental health of hospitalized soldiers.
 Because of the increased visibility of the profession and the need for accountability, the American Psychological Association felt that an ethics code was needed.